Aerobic vaginitis

 Aerobic vaginitis (AV) is a form of vaginitis first described by Donders et al. in 2002.
 It is characterized by a more or less severe disruption of the lactobacillary flora, along with inflammation, atrophy, and the presence of a predominantly aerobic microflora, composed of enteric commensals or pathogens.

 It is the aerobic counterpart of bacterial vaginosis.
 The lack of acknowledgement of the difference between the two conditions might have led to inaccurate conclusions in several studies in the past.
 The entity that has been described as "desquamative inflammatory vaginitis" probably corresponds to the more severe forms of aerobic vaginitis.

 Signs and symptoms

 Women with aerobic vaginitis usually have a thinned reddish vaginal mucosa, sometimes with extensive erosions or ulcerations and abundant yellowish discharge (without the fishy amine odour, typical of bacterial vaginosis).
-The pH is usually high.
+Discharge is not always typical, and can range from sticky green/yellow to excessive and watery.
+The pH can be high, but can also be within normal range, making it an unreliable indicator for infection.
 Symptoms can include burning, stinging and dyspareunia.
+Symptoms typically improve during menstruation, and flare afterwards.
 The symptoms can last for long periods, sometimes even years.
 Typically, patients have been treated several times with antimycotic and antibiotic drugs without relief.
 In asymptomatic cases, there is microscopic evidence but no symptoms.
 The prevalence of asymptomatic cases is unknown.